mrvgbrow/BrowGames/text/instructions.md

 <ul>
 <li>Gravity - The acceleration due to gravity, in pixels per second squared.
 Set to zero for no gravity.
 If this value is larger than Player Acceleration, gravity will prevent the ship from moving.</li>
 <li>Start Countdown - The initial countdown before the game begins.</li>
-<li>Player Speed - The speed of the player when Gravity is set to 0, in pixels per second.</li>
+<li>Player Speed - The speed of the player when Gravity is set to 0, in pixels per second.
+When gravity is non-zero, this is the maximum speed a computer player will go.</li>
 <li>Player Acceleration - The acceleration of the player when thrusters are active, in pixels per second squared.
 This value only applies when gravity is set greater than zero.
 If this value is lower than the acceleration due to gravity, the player won't be able to move.</li>
+<li>Reverse Thrust - When set to On, the ship can thrust backwards as well as forwards (only works when gravity is on).</li>
 <li>Player [1-2] Steps Anticipate - When the computer player is determining when to move, it will look this many steps ahead before doing so.</li>
 <li>AI Forward Only - When set to On, the computer player will only move forward or remain still, never move backwards.</li>
 <li>Player Collision Reset - When set to On, the player will return to their starting position when they hit an asteroid.
 When it's off, asteroid collisions will result in an impulse that reverses the player speed.</li>